 He has published over 50 books and 400 refereed papers in various fields of Quality Management and Organizational Excellence.

-During 2007 and 2008 he worked closely with the Commission for Academic Accreditation in Abu Dhabi, leading and facilitating their strategic planning project, and was a member of the team that developed and revised the UAE’s National Standards for Licensure and Accreditation in 2007 and 2010.
+During 2007 and 2008 he worked closely with the Commission for Academic Accreditation in the UAE, leading and facilitating their strategic planning project, and was a member of the team that developed and revised the UAE’s National Standards for Licensure and Accreditation in both 2007 and 2010.

 Alan Tait is Professor of Distance Education and Development at the Open University UK,and has a long record of practice, publication and the support of professional development in distance and e-learning.
 He was Pro-Vice Chancellor (Academic) at the Open University UK2007-2012, and was formerly Dean of the Faculty of Education and Language Studies.
 Hewas Editor in Chief of the European Journal of Distance and E Learning (EURODL) 2005-2013, was from 1989-1998 Editor of Open Learning, was President of the European Distance and E-Learning Network (EDEN) from 2007-2010, and Co-Director of the Cambridge International Conference on Open and Distance Learning.
 Alan is the founding Editor-in-Chief of the Journal of Learning for Development, to be produced from the Commonwealth of Learning for the first time at the end of 2013.
 He is Visiting Professor at Aarhus University, Denmark, a senior member of St Edmunds College, University of Cambridge, and a Visiting Fellow of the Centre for Distance Education at the University of London.
 In 2012 Alan was awarded an Honorary Doctorate by Moscow State University for Economics, Statistics and Informatics.